oetzilabs/oezguerisbert.com/packages/app/src/content/blog/in-fear-of-oss-judgement.md

 And for those who struggle with this too, let me know what your thoughts are on this topic too.
 I would love to hear more about open source and the community around it.

-If you have any tips, let me know at my [Twitter](https://twitter.com/oezguerisbert).
+If you have any tips, let me know at my [Twitter](https://twitter.com/oezguerisbert) or [BlueSky](https://bsky.app/profile/oetzi.bsky.social) profile.